 Overseas Voters have similar exceptions to military voters and may learn more here.

-Emergency Voting: In emergency situations you can submit an Emergency Application for Absentee Ballot , which must be submitted no later than 5pm on the Friday before Election Day.
-Learn more about obtaining and submitting emergency absentee ballots here.
-If you have an emergency and did not apply for an absentee ballot by 5pm on the Tuesday prior to Election Day, you may download and apply for an Emergency Absentee Ballot.
+Emergency Voting: Emergency Absentee Ballot Applications are available at the county Board of Elections Office.
+If you have an emergency and did not apply for an absentee ballot by 5 p.m. on the Tuesday prior to Election Day, you may download and apply for an Emergency Absentee Ballot.
 This application must be notarized before it is submitted.

 Other absentee ballot information: If you would like to designate another person to assist you in delivering a completed absentee or alternative ballot, print, complete and return the following forms to the County Board of Elections: